christinet7/miller-lab-SICILIAN/README.md

 2. `cd` into the directory for the newly cloned repo, and create a conda environment.
 The repo includes a file named `environment.yml` which outlines the dependencies for you already.

     `conda env create --name spliz_env --file=environment.yml`
     Note: I have experienced this step to take longer than expected, especialling during the "Solving environment" step as the environment is being created.
+Additionally, including the package version numbers was problematic, so if you are unsuccessful in running the `conda env create` command, locate the `environment.yml` file and delete all of the version numbers from the packages listed under "dependencies".

 3. Activate the environment
     `source activate spliz_env`